themanyone/3mfthumb/README.md

 ## Cross compiling to Windows

-To cross compile to Windows, you must first install dependencies.
+To build for Windows, first install dependencies.
 Use the package manager to install `mingw64-gcc-g++`, `mingw64-zlib`, and `mingw64-libzip`.
-Now we need the `lib3mf.dll`.
-We got ours from https://github.com/3MFConsortium/lib3mf/releases like so.
+Now we need the `lib3mf.dll`, available from https://github.com/3MFConsortium/lib3mf/releases like so.

 ```
 wget https://github.com/3MFConsortium/lib3mf/releases/download/v2.2.0/lib3mf_sdk_v2.2.0.zip
 unzip lib3mf_sdk_v2.2.0.zip
 ```

-Now we can use `mingw64-make` to build the windows executable, `emfthumb.exe`.
+Now use `mingw64-make` to build the windows executable, `emfthumb.exe`.
 Set LIBS to the location of the extracted lib3mf/Lib dir, which should already contain a precompiled library `lib3mf.dll`.

 ```
 LIBS=-L/home/k/Downloads/src/lib3mf/Lib mingw64-make